taboola/async-profiler-actuator-endpoint/README.md

 3. `/async-profiler/start-continuous` - to start a continuous profiling session.

-    This will use the default parameters (cpu profiling in 10-seconds snapshots), you can override them with the same parameters that are available for profile requests [here](https://github.com/taboola/async-profiler-actuator-endpoint/blob/main/src/main/java/com/taboola/async_profiler/api/facade/ProfileRequest.java).
+    This will use the default parameters (cpu profiling in 10-seconds snapshots), you can override them with the same parameters that are available for profile requests.

 4. `/async-profiler/stop-continuous` - to stop a continuous profiling session.